mwhamgenomics/PySplit/Readme.md

 ## Configuration
 Configurations for level names can be supplied in `~/.pysplit.yaml`.
-To add level names for a run category, for example Halo 1 Legendary, add the category name with a list of names under `level_names`:
+To add level names for a run category, for example Halo 1 Legendary, add the category name with a list of names under `split_names`:

-    level_names:
+    split_names:
         'Halo 1 Legendary':
           - Pillar of Autumn
           - Halo